Thomas Cody Prang, Assistant Professor in the Department of Anthropology, and colleagues examined the skeletal remains of the hominid Ardi

 New research supports the classicthe idea, first proposed by Charles Darwin in 1871, when he had no fossils or an understanding of genetics, that the use of hands and upper limbs for manipulation appeared in early human relatives in connection with upright walking.
 Scientists suggest that the evolution of human hands and feet was probably interconnected in ancient humans.

-Big changes in the anatomy of Ardi's hand and everyonelater hominins occurred between about 4.4 and 3.3 million years ago.
-This coincides with the earliest evidence for the loss of the grasping big toe in human evolution.
+Big changes to the hand anatomy of Ardi and everyonelater hominins occurred approximately between 4.4 and 3.3 million years ago.
+This coincides with the earliest evidence of loss of the prehensile great toe in human evolution.

 Among other things, the study as a whole confirms Darwin's theory of the origin of man from apes.